Tutorial: Intro to cleaning data

 I will expand on this tutorial as time permits.
 If there is something you would like to see included, please leave a suggestion in the comments.

 This tutorial does not cover analysis.
 That can be more effectively done in Google Refine.
-That tutorial is in the works, but until it’s available check out this tutorial from ProPublica.
+That tutorial is in the works, but until it’s available check out this tutorial

 How spreadsheets work